The first day of school for Sumter School District students is Tuesday, August 22.

 It is imperative that students attend school regularly.
 While some absences for illness are unavoidable, nothing can replace the educational, cultural, and social contacts students experience through regular participation in class.
 Students with good attendance achieve more than students who are often absent.
-Attendance is also a major criterion in in preparing students for the world of work.
+Attendance is also a major criterion in preparing students for the world of work.

 According to state law, students must attend a minimum of 180 days of school a year.
 Of these 180 days, students cannot miss more than ten days per year or five days per semester (high school students) including lawful and unlawful absences.
 Written notes from the parent, guardian or attending physician must be submitted within three to five days after returning to school or the absence will be considered unlawful.
 An absence is considered lawful when it is the result of illness, death in the immediate family, emergencies, and recognized religious holidays.
 A limited number of parent notes may be accepted at the discretion of the principal.